-Entrance into the Tech Room and Lighting booth are strictly prohibited, except when accompanied by a Faculty or Staff member approved to access these areas.
+Entrance into the theatre or any classroom, before or after scheduled class times must be cleared with the administration by reserving the times needed.
+Entrance into the Tech Booth of the theatre is strictly prohibited, except when accompanied by a Faculty or Staff member approved to access this area.
 The Offices are available for questions and support, but should not be used by students for student work.